KevinBollengier/AIChallenge/README.md

 ### Why did I chose this subject?

-Well basically social media, are not social media anymore.
+Because I believe that social media, are no longer social.
 They are one of the best examples of "open (big) data".
-This data is used everywhere and most of it is publicly reachable for anyone.
+This data is used everywhere and most of it is publicly available for everyone.

-Intelligence agencies use this stuff to search for criminals, terrorism suspects, ...
+Intelligence agencies use this data to search for criminals, terrorism suspects, ...
 Marketeers use it for building marketing strategies.

-In my opinion it could be a nice use to monitor cyber bullying and classifying people with mental problems.
+Instead of using it ofr profitability, it could be used for something directly impacting the life of a human being, namely monitoring cyber bullying and identifying people with mental issues.

 ### Why use Artificial Intelligence for this?

-Well, with social media, we are working with massive datasets, which is just too much to manually handle.
-Also an AI thinks rationally compared to a human doing this job.
-We might consider a negative positive, or the other way around based on how we feel on that same moment.
-As example of the Star Wars tweet, you might consider it positive, because you don't like Star Wars or EA in general.
+The objectivity of AI and its innate ability to process large amounts of data in a relatively short amount of time makes it the best tool for this job.
+Also a human may be biased by his own preference on a certain point of view, where a machine will not. e.g. Star wars tweet, may be considered positive by some who don't like Star wars or EA in general.

 ### Existing examples of social media analysis using Artificial Intelligence

-- In the events of the Snowden leaks, it was confirmed that the NSA was using social media to spy on people and categorize them as potential threat or not.
+- In the events of the Snowden leaks, it was confirmed that the NSA was using social media to spy on people and categorize them as potential threats.
 - Companies are already using social media to improve the customer experience by analysing what people are tweeting about them.